The waiver · read it, then sign it

 CUT THE STRINGS

-Warm up — take the baseline →
+Warm up — take the 3-minute test →